Silent Reflux in Babies

 • Growth faltering or "failure to thrive" (in more severe cases)

-• Extensively hydrolysed or amino acid-based formulas may be considered for infants with suspected cow’s milk protein allergy.
-Hydrolysed rice milk formula is also a good choice, thought to be more palitable.
+3. Extensively hydrolysed Rice or milk-based amino acid-based formulas may be considered for infants with suspected cow’s milk protein allergy.
+Hydrolysed rice milk formula is thought to be more palitable.

-• Maternal elimination of dairy may be trialled in breastfed infants.
-The major Allergy Societities discourage this but many parents hae already trialled dietary eliminations before attending clinic.
+4. Maternal elimination of dairy may be trialled in breastfed infants.
+The major Allergy Societities discourage this but many parents have already trialled dietary eliminations before attending clinic.
 In our expeience, some babies will be more comfortable with maternal dietary modification, but this needs to be monitored by a Dietitian.
+We discourage multiple allergen avoidance in moms diet, this seldom ever helps.

-• NB!
-Positional therapy is not recommended due to safe sleep guidelines.
+5. NB!
+Positional therapy is not recommended due to safe sleep guidelines which encourages sleeping on the back.

 • Pharmacological treatment (H2 blockers or PPIs) is reserved for infants with confirmed GORD who do not respond to conservative measures and have significant symptoms or complications.

-• Acid suppression does not stop the mechanical propcess of vomiting, but will reduce pain and acid irritation, which itslef may calm the mucosa and nerves down in an irritated oesophagus.
+• Acid suppression does not stop the mechanical propcess of vomiting, but will reduce pain and acid irritation (which itself may calm the mucosa and nerves down in an irritated lower oesophagus).

 • Acid suppression should be used for the shortest duration possible (typically 4–8 weeks)